PiyushMittl/java-TipsandTricks/java.md

 And yes static methods can be overloaded just like any other method.

 16. IS-A and HAS-A relationship with aggregation and composition example.
+Association is relation between two separate classes which establishes through their Objects.
+Association can be one-to-one, one-to-many, many-to-one, many-to-many.
+In Object-Oriented programming, an Object communicates to other Object to use functionality and services provided by that object.
+Composition and Aggregation are the two forms of association.

+Bank —> accountholder1
+     —> accountholder2
+     —> accountholder3
+Above example is Aggregation
+It represents Has-A relationship.
+It is a unidirectional association i.e. a one way relationship.
+For example, department can have students but vice versa is not possible and thus unidirectional in nature.
+In Aggregation, both the entries can survive individually which means ending one entity will not effect the other entity

+Composition

+Composition is a restricted form of Aggregation in which two entities are highly dependent on each other.

+It represents part-of relationship.
+In composition, both the entities are dependent on each other.
+When there is a composition between two entities, the composed object cannot exist without the other entity.

+Ref:
+www.geeksforgeeks.org/association-composition-aggregation-java/amp/

 18. (intâ€¦ values) is passed as parameter to a method when you are not aware of the number of input parameter but know that the type of parameter(
 19. Why array index starts with 0.
 20. Can a key be null in hashmap.